 Use only unleaded fuel in your Honda.
+The use of leaded fuel will damage the catalytic converter.
 If you ride your Honda in a country where leaded fuel might be available, take precautions to use only unleaded fuel.

 Your engine is designed to use any unleaded gasoline that has a pump octane number of 86 or higher.
 Gasoline pumps at service stations normally display the pump octane number.
-For information on the use of oxygenated fuels, see page 219.
+For information on the use of oxygenated fuels, see page 227.